Freshman Sensation Kaitlyn Hatley Is Father McGivney Catholic Female Athlete of the Month - News Break

 Freshman Sensation Kaitlyn Hatley Is Father McGivney Catholic Female Athlete of the Month

 GLEN CARBON - Father McGivney had a historic finish in both girls' track and field and baseball this past summer season.
 Freshman Kaitlyn Hatley became the first state qualifier for Griffins girls track by running a pair of personal record times in the sectional.
-Hatley then became McGivney’s first state medalist by bettering both PRs Thursday at the Class 1A state meet at Eastern Illinois’ O’Brien Stadium in Charleston.
-Kaitlyn Hatley is the Riverbender.com/Edglentoday.com Continue Readingwww.riverbender.com
+Hatley then became McGivney’s first state medalist by bettering both PRs Thursday at the Class 1A state meet at Eastern Illinois’ O’Brien Stadium in Charleston.www.edglentoday.com

 Comments / 0